 Security analysts widely agree that the modern reliance on the combination of a username and password to secure websites, accounts, and other sensitive information, is highly flawed.
 The problem is obvious to anyone who uses the internet with any regularity; it is simply too difficult to memorize the sort of unique, complex passwords that are necessary to securely protect an account.

-Especially when you’re a member of many different survey panels, it’s easy to start reusing the same password (or slight variations thereof) for every new account, opening the door to identity theft and other problems.
-If only a single site is breached, then all of your accounts are potentially vulnerable.
+Especially when you’re a member of numerous paid survey sites, it’s easy to start reusing the same password (or slight variations thereof) for every new account, opening the door to identity theft and other problems.
+If only a single site has a security breach, then all of your accounts are potentially vulnerable.

 Equally bad is the alternative: using weak, easy-to-remember passwords like a child’s birthday or a pet’s name invites easy password cracking.
 The widespread proliferation of fast and efficient password cracking tools has brought hacking tools to even inexperienced or amateur hackers the world over.
 Simply put, the system has reached a crisis point.